bareblackfoot/repulsion_loss/README.md

 ### Performance

 Trained with VOC0712 trainval set and tested on VOC 2007 test set.
-As stated in the paper, ResNet 101 is used.
+As stated in the paper, ResNet 101 is used as a backbone network.
 The crowd sets consist of objects having overlap with other object in the same category over the certain threshold.

 | Method | mAP | mAP on Crowd (>0.0) | mAP on Crowd (>0.1) | mAP on Crowd (>0.2) | mAP on Crowd (>0.3) | mAP on Crowd (>0.4) |